What Rule Should You Follow For Effective Stock Rotation?

 FIFO method

 This method is ideal for those who stock seasonal categories, fresh food or have a policy of displaying and selling older stock first.
 This includes catering companies, kitchens, pubs, restaurants and cafes, to name a few.
-It also works well for those who stock products that have short demand cycles.
-An example of this is a clothes shop where styles can quickly become obsolete.
+It also works well for those who stock products with short demand cycles.
+An example is a clothes shop where styles can quickly become obsolete.

 FEFO method